 Identifying The Salmon Lie

-By Jock Monteith 28th June 2018
+By Jock Monteith 2nd June 2023

 In periods of low water it's much easier to identify the exact areas of a salmon pool where fish are likely to be found.
-If you focus your efforts on these likely areas you'll fish far more effectively and your batting average is likely to soar!
+If you focus your efforts on these likely areas you'll fish far more effectively and your 'batting average' is likely to soar!

-Limited Low Water Salmon Lies
+Limited Low Water Lies

 Even turning up on a busy salmon beat where a salmon pool rotation is issued to the guests for the morning and afternoon fishing sessions I'd personally much rather go through a hot spot twice with completely different salmon flies and depths than wasting fishing time on areas that seldom produce a result.
 Little and often with complete sub surface fly swim thoughts are how you take advantage of limited fly water on a busy salmon beat when multiple salmon pools are thin on the ground.
-Just because you or another fly fisher has been through a pool means nothing if the tactical fly fishing depth, speed and fly size hasn't been correct so you should have a back up if your first swing through the pool doesn't excite its occupants!
+Just because you or another fly fisher has been through a pool means nothing if the tactical fly fishing depth, speed and fly size hasn't been correct so you should have a back up plan if your first swing through the pool doesn't excite its occupants!

-Don't Read Salmon Fishing Books
+Don't Read Too Many Salmon Fishing Books

 Apply Stealth To Your Salmon Pool Approach